-This non-dairy dessert recipe comes from Andrew Schloss, the author of Almost from Scratch: 600 Recipes for the New Convenience Cuisine.
+This cardamom pear cake recipe comes from Andrew Schloss, the author of Almost from Scratch: 600 Recipes for the New Convenience Cuisine.
 Though this cookbook is not exclusively dairy-free, it offers many recipes and ideas for those who are interested in cooking with convenient ingredients.

 - 6 under-ripe pears, cored and cut in eighths

 - Grease and flour a 10-inch tube pan, preferably with a removable bottom.

 - Toss the pear wedges, cardamom and one-third cup of the sugar in a mixing bowl until the pears are thickly coated with sugar and spice.
 Set aside while preparing the cake batter.

 - To make the batter, beat the remaining sugar and eggs until thick and creamy.
 Beat in the oil, one-quarter cup at a time, followed by the orange juice, and the vanilla and almond extracts.
 Don't worry if the batter splits; it will become smooth once the dry ingredients are added.